Manchester Couple Charged Over Essex Protest Chaos

-James Skeet, 34, of Drayton Street, Manchester, and Stephanie Aylett, 27, of High Oaks, St Albans, were charged after being arrested on April 15.
+James Skeet, 34, from Manchester, and Stephanie Aylett, 27, of St Albans, were arrested on April 15 and slapped with charges of aggravated trespass and breaching their bail conditions.

-Both denied the offence and challenged the bail breach during a hearing at Chelmsford Magistrates’ Court on Saturday 16 April.
-Both were remanded into custody.
+The pair denied the charges and challenged the bail breach at Chelmsford Magistrates’ Court on April 16 but were remanded in custody.
+They appeared again at the same court on April 20 for a bail hearing.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.